elisemercury/lingo-ai/README.md

 # 🌉 Lingo.ai

-Lingo is a Streamlit-based application that facilitates LLM text translations.
+Lingo is a Streamlit-based application prototype that facilitates LLM text translations.
 It provides a super simple user interface and integrates with Google [Gemini](https://deepmind.google/technologies/gemini/), and hence can translate from/to **more than 100 languages**.

 ### ➡️ [Access the app!](https://lingo-ai.streamlit.app/)